 The logo of the Newcastle football club is one of the most unusual and beautiful in European football.
 The emblem is based on the coat of arms of the city of Newcastle upon Tyne, which was founded in the second century AD by the Romans under the name of Pons-Eleyus.
 Later it was renamed as Novum Castellum in the Middle Ages.

 Actually, from the day of its foundation in 1892 and until 1976, Newcastle performed with the coat of arms of the city on its chest.
-Three towers, depicted on it, symbolized the fortress, which was founded by Robert Kurtgez, the son of William the Conqueror.
+Three towers, depicted on it, symbolized the fortress, founded by Robert Kurtgez, the son of William the Conqueror.
 For a long time, it was the northernmost fortress of England and served as a defense against the Norman raids.
 Two sea horses on the sides symbolized the close connection of the city with the sea.
 And the inscription under the emblem Fortiter Defendit Triumphans also referred to the times of confrontation between the English and Scandinavian tribes.

 Experiments with the Newcastle logo began in 1969, and in 1976 it was unrecognizably changed for the first time.
-The updated emblem was round, and also a magpie appeared there, the reasons for the occurrence of which have not ceased disputes so far.
+The updated emblem was round, and also, a magpie appeared there, the reasons for the occurrence of which have not ceased disputes so far.
 Some say that it was caused by the black and white colors of the club, where the nickname came from.
 So it was eventually fixed in the logo for a long 12 years.
-Others say that after the construction of “St. James Park,” the home arena of the team, there were a lot of ravens nesting on its territory although the stadium was built 12 years before the foundation of the club.
+Others say that after the construction of “St. James Park,” the team’s home arena, there was a lot of ravens nesting on its territory, although the stadium was built 12 years before the foundation of the club.